Advanced GI MIS/Bariatric Fellowship

 Location

-The fellowship is based exclusively at the Houston Methodist Hospital (HMH), the largest adult hospital in the Texas Medical Center.
-HMH operates over 830 beds and 78 operating rooms and is ranked number one in Texas and in the top 20 nationwide by US News and World Report.
-It is an academic affiliate of Weill Cornell Medical School with 36 ACGME and 7 non-ACGME accredited training programs.
+The fellowship is based exclusively at the Houston Methodist Hospital, the largest adult hospital in the Texas Medical Center.
+Houston Methodist Hospital operates more than 830 beds and 78 operating rooms and is ranked number one in Texas and in the top 20 nationwide by U.S. News & World Report.

 Clinical Experience

-This is a high volume program accepting two fellows per year.
-The fellows work with all four faculty, spending time rotating on the two clinical teams.
+This is a high-volume program accepting one fellow per year who works with all four faculty, spending time rotating on the two clinical teams.
 Each team is staffed with a resident and/or intern and a physician assistant.
 The fellow is expected to run the team.
-The majority of cases are advanced foregut (Nissen, Linx, POEM, diaphragmatic hernia, etc.), bariatric, and abdominal wall reconstruction.
-There is also a strong experience in common bile duct exploration, gastric pacing, and diaphragm pacing.
-Very little colon work is done and no robotics.
-In addition to the operative experience, there is extensive exposure to advanced therapeutic flexible GI endoscopy both in the OR and the endoscopy suites.
-This includes upper and lower endoscopy, dilation, stenting, radiofrequency mucosal ablation, polypectomy, endoscopic mucosal resection, Stretta, and endoscopic suturing.
+Most cases are advanced foregut (Nissen, Linx, POEM, diaphragmatic hernia, etc.), bariatric and abdominal wall reconstruction.
+There is also a strong experience in common bile duct exploration, gastric pacing and diaphragm pacing.

 Non-clinical Opportunities